 Supreme Chef: In the cartoon, she's very good at making cakes and pies.

 Beware the Nice Ones: As shown in the episode "Keeping Cool".
 He acted carefree when Orson's brothers' tried to pick on him.
 But DON'T threaten/mess with his friends!
 He got rid of Orson's brother by having them be dragged from a bus.

-Although in the cartoon he wasn't as dumb as in the strip, he did had his random moments such as in the episode "Fast Food" where he was cooking for his hungry, waiting friends, one strain of spaghetti/one pea at a time much to their dismay.
+Although in the cartoon he wasn't as dumb as in the strip, he did have his random moments such as in the episode "Fast Food" where he was cooking for his hungry, waiting friends, one strand of spaghetti/one pea at a time, much to their dismay.

 Cats Are Mean: Averted!
 Blue is easily one of the friendliest and most considerate characters in the cast.

 Chuck Cunningham Syndrome: Both of them disappeared in mid-1988, months before Garfield and Friends premiered.
 They never appeared in the cartoon, likely due to the confusion that might have arisen from them being in the same series as Garfield and Odie, who don't speak.

 Although Cody appeared in a few of the U.S. Acres storybooks.

 Artistic License - Biology: Real-life worms are hermaphrodites but some have specified genders.
 They still need to become couples in order to perpetuate the species.

 Comically Missing the Point: It was raining and Estelle told Filbert he should do something about the hole in the roof.
 When he told her it was the front door, she told him he should then do something about the hole at the front door.
 Then he flat-out told her the front door was a hole and she said she wasn't in the mood for games.